xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 a `p` here), while the main program gets no  keyword  other  than the BEGIN itself.

-And _THAT_ brings up an interesting question: WHY?
+And _that_ brings up an interesting question: WHY?

 If  we  look  at the structure of C programs, we  find  that  all functions are treated just  alike,  except  that the main program